 Yoga for Trauma

-Anxiety and panic are often unwelcome companions long after the trauma is over in time.
-Trauma can also cut you off from awareness of your own body.
+Anxiety and panic are often unwelcome companions long after you are safe again.
+With traumatic experiences, there is too much intensity for you to be able to process and so you cut yourself off from your experience as an embodied being.
 Yoga not only helps to calm anxiety, but it can help you to feel more connected to your body in a gradual way that doesn’t overwhelm you.
 It can help you to feel embodied again.
 Trauma sensitive yoga simply means incorporating an awareness of the profound effect trauma has on the body into the yoga interventions we use in session.
 It means harnessing all the power of yoga and using it to a specific end: to help your body resolve the traumatic experiences that still live on inside of it and to restore the body to its natural rhythm and balance.